Hi there! My name is Kathleen Morris and I’m a primary school teacher in Geelong, Victoria, Australia.

 A Bit More About Me

 I began teaching in 2004 after graduating from Deakin University with a Bachelor of Teaching (Primary) and Bachelor of Arts (Indonesian).
-I have mostly taught grades one to four.

-I have enjoyed presenting at many conferences, schools and webinars across Victoria and beyond.
+I have enjoyed presenting at many conferences, schools, and webinars across Victoria and beyond.
 I also enjoyed giving guest lectures at Deakin University from time to time.

 I’m a busy mum of two young children and enjoy keeping fit, reading, cooking, and finding new ways to keep my life super organised!
 I’m also a lifelong learner and enjoy throwing myself into topics I’m passionate about.